davidfstr/Crystal-Web-Archiver/README.md

 downloaded effectively without creating an explosion of URL combinations.

 * Regular downloading improvements
-    * Can now download sites that require cookie-based login.
+    * Can now download sites that require cookie-based login using the `--cookie` CLI option.

 * Dynamic downloading improvements
     * Can identify URL references inside JSON responses.